Dutch elm disease: North America

 Dutch elm disease reached eastern Canada during World War II, and spread to Ontario in 1967, Manitoba in 1975 and Saskatchewan in 1981.
 In Toronto, 80% of the elm trees have been lost to Dutch elm disease; many more fell victim in Ottawa, Montreal and other cities during the 1970s and 1980s.
+Large elm trees that were commonly scattered on farms and pastures across eastern Canada through the mid-20th Century have since become rare.
 Quebec City still has about 21,000 elms, thanks to a prevention program initiated in 1981.
 Alberta and British Columbia are the only provinces that are currently free of Dutch elm disease, although, in an isolated case, an elm tree in Wainwright, Alberta, was found diseased in June 1998 and was immediately destroyed.
 The presence of Dutch elm disease was monitored in this area during subsequent years but was not seen again.
 Today, Alberta has the largest number of elms unaffected by Dutch elm disease in the world.

 The provinces of Alberta, Manitoba, and Saskatchewan all prohibit the pruning of elm trees during the middle of the year (taking effect in April, and lasting through the end of September, July, and August respectively), which they deem to be the most active time of year for bark beetles.
 It is illegal to use, store, sell, or transport elm firewood in the region.

 The largest surviving urban forest of elm trees in North America is believed to be in the city of Winnipeg, where close to 200,000 elms remain.
 The city identifies and inspects elm trees, controls insect vectors, and removes and replaces problem trees, but does not use injection treatments to manage the disease.